CLeopard99/twitter-bot/README.md

 # NodeJS Twitter Bot

-I built this Twitter-Bot built in NodeJS to practice more with REST APIs and I wanted to learn how to build a bot.
-This bot is deployed to Heroku and be found at [@DailyPlantBot](https://twitter.com/DailyPlantBot) on Twitter , which tweets the top post of my favorite plant subreddits, post a new succulent/cacti every day, retweets every few hours, and responds to activity involving the bot.
+I built this Twitter-Bot built in NodeJS to use social media APIs and web-scraping.
+This bot is deployed to Heroku and be found at [@DailyPlantBot](https://twitter.com/DailyPlantBot) on Twitter, which tweets the top post of selected plant-related subreddits, post a new succulent/cacti every day from a database, retweets every few hours, and responds to activity involving the bot (e.g., liking comments).

 This project includes the following: